 Again, pocket prune.
 Pruning is an essential in gardening, watch this video to learn more.

 Gardenia plants are good for borders where height isn’t needed.
 Small fence borders, fill in areas, etc.

 Ouch!
-But oh so private!
-This pricky beauties aren’t great if you’re putting them in a yard where, say, your ten year old will go running for a baseball and crash into the trees.
+Holly trees are prickly and sharp to the touch!
+But holly trees oh so private!
+These pricky beauties aren’t great if you’re putting them in a yard where, say, your ten year old will go running for a baseball and crash into the trees.
 But if you want straight up year round easy border and great privacy trees for your backyard these holly’s are the jam.

 Every few years I add some fertilizer to keep them popping, but other than that they are low maintenance.
 We have some that act as border trees, and one that’s ornamental and shaped.
 It’s next to the loose Vitex to the right in one photo (that hasn’t yet sprouted it’s pretty purple blooms!)